 As you’re thinking about Christmas cards this year, I wanted to share a few helpful etiquette tips as you think about your family’s card this year.

-A: Typically husband, wife followed by children oldest to youngest:
+If listing a family with children typically list the husband first, wife followed by children oldest to youngest:

 The Jones Family